wiseman-timelord/Make-Windows-Gr8-Again/README.md

 # Make-Windows-Gr8-Again
-Status : Alpha - Its very early development, 99% of the plan is done.
+Status : Alpha - Its very early development, plan is not final yet.

 ### Description
 Like the name states, the project is intended to revamp windows 8, which turns out to still be a perfectly good OS, just with version limits, and "Legacy" versions of essential applications.
 I do have other project to do though, but for now this page should somewhat assists people with, list of components and version numbers, for their own installations of Windows 8.